 Femur fractures are divided into: Femoral head fractures, femoral neck fractures and femoral shaft fractures.
 Femur fractures are the most common type.
 Older people are typically affected by osteoporosis, e.g. after a fall on their side.

 Metal plates, screws or nails are generally used for the surgical treatment of femur fractures.
 This method of fixing fractures with metal parts is called osteosynthesis.
+Total hip prostheses are usually inserted for older patients with a femoral head or femoral neck fracture.

 What preparations are carried out before the procedure?